durrantlab/POVME/docs/volume.md

 -   `-c`: Path to the YAML configuration file.
 -   `-i`: Input file, typically a PDB structure or trajectory.
 -   `-o`: Output directory.

+## Outputs

+By default, POVME writes several files to the disk.
+POVME will save the volume measurements to a CSV file that can be easily pasted into popular spreadsheet programs.

+POVME also optionally saves the pocket-occupying points of each frame to PDB file(s) on this disk.
+The user can instruct the program to save these points to separate files and/or to a single PDB trajectory.
+Some visualization programs (e.g., VMD) are only compatible with trajectories with the same number of atoms in each frame.
+To satisfy this requirement, POVME can optionally write extra points to the origin (0.0, 0.0, 0.0) on a frame-by-frame basis.

+Finally, POVME also optionally saves a volumetric density map in the Data Explorer (DX) format.
+A volumetric density value is associated with each pocket-occupying point by calculating the fraction of all trajectory pocket volumes that include the given point.
+If the density map is displayed as an isosurface, the value of the isosurface expresses the fraction of time (e.g., throughout the simulation) that the pocket included the displayed volume.